grafana/mimir/docs/sources/mimir/visualize/native-histograms/_index.md

 ```

 {{% admonition type="note" %}}
 Never use the `histogram_quantile` function without including `rate` or `increase` inside it with a suitable range selector.
-Not having a range like 5 minutes selected will use the current value of the histogram, which will be an accumulated value since the the histogram existed (or was last reset), which probably not what you want.
+Not having a range like 5 minutes selected will use the current value of the histogram, which will be an accumulated value since the the histogram existed (or was last reset), which is probably not what you want.
 {{% /admonition %}}

+## Grafana

+The functions `histogram_count`, `histogram_sum`, `histogram_fraction` and `histogram_quantile` will result in normal floating point series which you can plot as usual.